Associate Professor, Department of Cell Biology

 Ph.D., Anatomy, University of California, Los Angeles, California

 The goal of our research is to advance our understanding of how circadian signals influence the health of ocular tissues, and to apply this knowledge to the treatment of human ocular disease.
 We have identified receptors for the circadian signaling molecule, melatonin in the retina and other ocular tissues, notably the sclera, ciliary epithelium, choroid, and corneal epithelium.
-We are attempting to identify the neurons of the inner retina that respond to nocturnal melatonin to alter the sensitivity of the retina to environmental light.
-This knowledge will give us a better understanding about how circadian rhythms affect retinal dark adaptation and sensitivity to light.
+We are seeking to identify the specific subpopulations of cells in the retina that respond to nocturnal melatonin to alter the sensitivity of the retina to environmental light and to optimize circadian cellular activities.
+This knowledge will give us a better understanding about how circadian rhythms affect retinal dark adaptation, sensitivity to light, and tissue homeostasis.

 Wiechmann AF and WK O'Steen (1992) Melatonin increases photoreceptor susceptibility to light-induced damage.
 Invest Opthalmol Vis Sci, 33: 1894-1902.